Daughter Refuses to Uproot Her Life for Her Sick Father Who Won’t See a Doctor

 Balancing Duty and Self-Care

 Many psychologists highlight the importance of balancing familial obligations with personal well-being.
-Dr. Barry Schwartz, a choice researcher, suggests that individuals facing such dilemmas should assess their capacity for caregiving without compromising their mental health.
+Individuals facing such dilemmas should assess their capacity for caregiving without compromising their mental health.

-He recommends techniques such as journaling to articulate feelings and clarify priorities.
-This practice can empower individuals to make informed decisions about their involvement in a parent's care while ensuring they do not lose sight of their own life goals and aspirations.
+Techniques such as journaling to articulate feelings and clarify priorities can empower individuals to make informed decisions about their involvement in a parent's care while ensuring they do not lose sight of their own life goals and aspirations.

 Reminder that deadlines apply to personal growth too.